Network Management Guide for Google Fiber Internet Services

-Bandwidth is provided on a per-subscriber basis.
-The subscriber's bandwidth is shared by all connected devices within the subscriber's premises.
+Bandwidth is provided on a per-customer basis.
+The customer's bandwidth is shared by all connected devices within the customer's premises.

-Google Fiber engages in network management practices intended to address threats to its network and subscribers.
+Google Fiber engages in network management practices intended to address threats to its network and customers.
 Google Fiber reserves the right at any time to take action necessary to protect the integrity of its network and other parts of the Internet.
-This may include terminating or suspending service to subscribers who engage in activity that violates the Google Fiber Terms of Service, including but not limited to activity that threatens to undermine the integrity of Google Fiber’s network or services.
+This may include terminating or suspending service to customers who engage in activity that violates the Google Fiber Terms of Service, including but not limited to activity that threatens to undermine the integrity of Google Fiber’s network or services.

-Google Fiber uses industry standard tools and generally accepted best practices and policies to prevent subscribers and other Internet users from experiencing the negative effects of Internet threats such as viruses, spam, denial of service attacks, and other unwanted or harmful online content and activities.
+Google Fiber uses industry standard tools and generally accepted best practices and policies to prevent customers and other Internet users from experiencing the negative effects of Internet threats such as viruses, spam, denial of service attacks, and other unwanted or harmful online content and activities.

 Please notify Google Fiber of any perceived network security or other Internet threats.

 Attachment of Devices

-Google Fiber’s subscribers may attach any device of their choice to the Google Fiber Internet service that is compatible with the Google Fiber network (i.e., supports IPv4 and/or IPv6 via Ethernet or Wi-Fi technologies), does not violate the Google Fiber Terms of Service, and does not cause harm to the network, other users, or the provision of Internet access service.
+Google Fiber’s customers may attach any device of their choice to the Google Fiber Internet service that is compatible with the Google Fiber network (i.e., supports IPv4 and/or IPv6 via Ethernet or Wi-Fi technologies), does not violate the Google Fiber Terms of Service, and does not cause harm to the network, other users, or the provision of Internet access service.
 The performance a user experiences may vary depending on the capability and configuration of devices being used on the service.

 Special Information Regarding Wi-Fi Routers

-Google Fiber may provide each of its subscribers a wireless router.
+Google Fiber may provide each of its customers a wireless router.
 Google Fiber highly recommends the use of encryption with Wi-Fi.
-Encryption will help prevent unauthorized users from accessing a subscriber's business network.
+Encryption will help prevent unauthorized users from accessing a customer's business network.